Mohamadi98/Udacity-Storefront-Backend-Project/README.md

 # Storefront Backend Project

+## Database Creation
+- first you will need to create a `store database`, also create another database for testing purposes `store_test`.<br>
+`CREATE DATABASE store;`<br>
+`CREATE DATABASE store_test;`

-## Getting Started
+## .env File

-- First you will need to add a `.env` file in the root directory and add important variables.
+- you will need to add a `.env` file in the root directory and add important variables.
 The below example is all the variable needed.

 ```
+# DB variables
 POSTGRES_HOST= localhost
-POSTGRES_DB= add-your-database-name
+POSTGRES_DB= store
-POSTGRES_DB_TEST= add-your-test-database-name
+POSTGRES_DB_TEST= store_test
 POSTGRES_USER= postgres
-POSTGRES_PASSWORD= add-your-database-password
+POSTGRES_PASSWORD= # type your postgresql password
 ENV=dev
 PORT=3000

+# Bcrypt variables
 PEPPER=your-secret-password
 SALT_ROUNDS=10

+# JWT variables
 TOKEN_SECRET=secret-token
 ```

-## Database Creation
+## Ports
-- This project assumes that you already have Postgresql installed on your local device.
-Before you start you will to create a database for the project development (please make sure to name the database the same name provided in the .env file).
-After that you will also need to create another database for the testing.
-- My naming suggestions, store & store_test.
+- the project runs on localhost. the server runs on `Port=3000`, and the database on `Port=5432`

 ## Project Setup
 - run `npm install` to install all the required dependencies.
-- run `npm run migration:db` script to create database tables.
+- run `npm run migration:db` script to create database tables and relationships.

 ## Start the App
 - use `npm run start` to start the server.
-- use `npm run build` to build the project
+- use `npm run build` to build the project.

 ## Test the App
-- use `npm run migration:db:test` to create the tables for your test database.
+- use `npm run migration:db:test` to create the tables and relationships for your test database.
 - use `npm run test` to perform all test cases.